 Studies have not been done to see if ACAM2000® affects future behavior or learning for the child.

-Does getting ACAM2000® during pregnancy protect the baby from monkeypox after delivery?
+Does getting ACAM2000® during pregnancy protect the baby from mpox after delivery?

-It is not known if getting the ACAM2000® vaccine during pregnancy would protect the baby from monkeypox after delivery.
+It is not known if getting the ACAM2000® vaccine during pregnancy would protect the baby from mpox after delivery.

 Breastfeeding and the ACAM2000® vaccine: